 And here we have eliminated the Header cell which results in a Table with content surrounded by a thin colored border!

-By cleverly Nesting THREE Tables and adjusting your cellspacing and cellpadding attribute values, you can achieve this result:
+By cleverly adjusting your border and padding attribute values, you can achieve this result:

 Here's the code: